How to Lose Weight Gradually

 - Eat enough food to satisfy your body

-- Gradually remove problem foods
+- Gradually remove problem foods and snacking

 - Add nutritious foods